Solidarity Tax Credit and Direct Deposit – TurboTax Takes Care of Both

 Benefits about 2.7 million Québec households, that is 200,000 more households than the actual 3 credits

-Since July 2011, the credit is being paid monthly to eligible individuals.
+The credit is paid monthly to eligible individuals.
 To receive the payments, you must be registered for direct deposit with Revenu Québec.

 Change in the Course of the Year